BoltzExchange/boltz-backend/docs/claim-covenants.md

 ## Use Cases & Advantages

 No signature is needed to sweep the locked funds to the address of the client, which removes the requirement for clients like mobile wallets to be online to sign a claim transaction.
-Instead, this allows a third party (e.g. the wallet service provider) to claim the reverse swap, as the swap can only be claimed to the user's address.
-Lightning HTLCs of the Reverse Swap are always resolved in a timely manner, which is the expected behavior for the routing nodes on the route of the lightning payment and reduces capital requirements in comparison to solutions like [Zaplocker](https://github.com/supertestnet/zaplocker).
+Instead, this allows a third party (e.g. the wallet service provider) to claim the Reverse Swap, as the Swap can only be claimed to the user's address.
+Lightning HTLCs of the Reverse Swap are always resolved in a timely manner, which is the expected behavior for the routing nodes on the route of the Lightning payment and reduces capital requirements in comparison to solutions like [Zaplocker](https://github.com/supertestnet/zaplocker).

 ## Trust assumptions